-This Plan of Management was placed on public exhibition from 23 February 2023 to 6 April 2023 in accordance with the requirements of section 38 of the Local Government Act 1993.
-One submission supporting the Plan of Management was received.
+This Plan of Management was placed on public exhibition from 19 July 2019 and two public hearings held on 6 August 2019 and 10 August 2019 in accordance with the requirements of section 38 of the Local Government Act 1993.
+Submissions were received as detailed in the Post Exhibition report compiled by APP and reported to Council on 9 August 2022.